 Alternative Dispute Resolution Section to Host Teleseminar

 The teleseminar will be moderated by Grand Rapids attorney and mediator, Robert E. L. Wright.
-Byron P. “Pat” Gallagher Jr., who serves as a mediator of attorney fee, business, real estate and probate disputes at his East Lansing firm, The Gallagher Law Firm, will discuss the challenges attorney fee disputes can present to mediators.
-Attorney fee disputes are difficult to resolve because of perceptions, personalities, pride and sometimes bad behavior by one or more participants.
-To be effective, the mediator must have a basic understanding of attorney fees, fee agreements and related legal and equitable issues.
-The mediator must be able to marshal this understanding to identify the issues, build trust, build consensus where possible and develop a workable solution.
+Byron P. “Pat” Gallagher Jr., who serves as a mediator of attorney fee, business, real estate, and probate disputes at his East Lansing firm, Gallagher Law Firm, will discuss the challenges attorney fee disputes can present to mediators.
+Attorney fee disputes are difficult to resolve because of perceptions, personalities, pride, and sometimes bad behavior by one or more participants.
+To be effective, the mediator must have a basic understanding of attorney fees, fee agreements, and related legal and equitable issues.
+The mediator must be able to marshal this understanding to identify the issues, build trust, build consensus where possible, and develop a workable solution.

 Participants will learn how the nature of the dispute impacts the mediation; the impact of claims of malpractice, ethical violations, and fraud on negotiations; how to deal with attorney-client privilege claims and waivers; authority to settle affected by these variables; factors parties need to address in fee disputes; when attorney fees may be recovered by law or court rule and prevailing standards; common objections mediators are likely to encounter; and answers to questions about dealing with these disputes.

 The teleseminar is free for sitting judges, costs $10 for Alternative Dispute Resolution Section members and law students, and $40 for non-section members.
 To register online or download a copy of the mail-in registration form, visit connect.michbar.org/adr.
 For more information, contact Robert Wright at firstname.lastname@example.org or (616) 682-7000.